Your new digital impact tracker

 Many of you requested support with income generation in the 2024 learning needs survey.

-This session is an opportunity to explore fundraising opportunities outside of your core Healthwatch contract and to delve deeper into income generation.
+This session is an opportunity to learn about exploring fundraising opportunities outside of core organisational contracts and to delve deeper into income generation.
 It is for people with more income generation experience than the ‘Bidding Basics’ session.